tmux-plugins/tmux-battery/README.md

 ## Installation

-In order to read the battery status, this plugin depends on having either one of the following installed:
+In order to read the battery status, this plugin depends on having either one of the following applications installed:
 - pmset
 - upower
 - acpi
 - termux-battery-status

+In a normal situation one of these above should be installed on your system by default and thus it would not be necessary to install one of them.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)